Find Nursing Colleges

 There are 1,558 full-time undergraduates at Casper College, and 3,551 students altogether.
 The school has a student-to-faculty ratio of 14 to 1.

-21% of Casper College students take out loans to afford college costs.
-The typical student loan amount is $4,498 a year.
+Roughly 21% of students at Casper College take out loans to pay for college.
+The average amount of student loans is $4,498 a year.
 The student loan default rate of 3.9% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $35,025 during the early-career years.